-Some of these are artists and craftsmen others are comedians, writers, illustrators, and even hot rod masters.
-The common thread which holds them together is that all of these people are deeply creative artists, who weren’t afraid to live life on their terms.
-I want to talk a little about these people and introduce you to how they have influenced my life and work.
+Some are artists and craftspeople, while others are comedians, writers, illustrators, and even hot rod masters.
+The common thread that binds them all is that they are all deeply creative artists who were not afraid to live life on their own terms.
+I would like to tell you a little bit about these people and how they have influenced my life and work.

 1. Salvador Dalí